This comedian put on ‘SNL’ by himself. It’s a delirious glimpse of COVID-19 entertainment

 One hopes that Abramson will put up the complete clips and maybe even the whole show somewhere on the internet.
 It shouldn’t have to be merely a fever dream that you can try to piece together from the short bursts of disjointed madness on display from watching all the clips on a Sunday morning.

 If it doesn’t kill him, Abramson should do this again, too.
+[UPDATE: Abramson says he will be back next week.]
 Or perhaps other performers should pick up the baton and make their own SNL homebrew.
 It may be bathtub gin now that there’s Prohibition and the distilleries have been converted to make hand sanitizer, but it’ll still get you buzzed.
 And it may be the future of entertainment.
 For now, at least.

+Here’s the YouTube playlist of Abramson’s dress rehearsal versions of his Saturday Night Quarantine: